 Karssenberg, D., Schmitz, O., Salamon, P., de Jong, K., & Bierkens, M. F. P. (2010).
 A software framework for construction of process-based stochastic spatio-temporal models and data assimilation.
 Environmental Modelling & Software, 25(4), 489-502.

 Complexity Science and Data Science

 Due to their intermediate number of interacting system components, most geographical systems show distinct mechanisms, such as self-organisation and critical shifts, that categorizes them as complex systems.
-It is essential to understand these mechanisms because they are central to system behaviour and thus essential to prediction.
+It is essential to understand these mechanisms because they are central to system behaviour and thus essential to prediction, including the analysis and reduction of uncertainty in prediction.
 Our team explores complex geographical systems by simulation modelling and through statistical and machine learning techniques on large geographical data sets.

 Verstegen, J. A., Karssenberg, D., van der Hilst, F., & Faaij, A. P. C. (2016).
 Detecting systemic change in a land use system by Bayesian data assimilation Environmental Modelling & Software, 75, 424–438.

 Vannametee, E., Babel, L. V, Hendriks, M. R., Schuur, J., de Jong, S. M., Bierkens, M. F. P., & Karssenberg, D. (2014).
 Semi-automated mapping of landforms using multiple point geostatistics.
 Geomorphology, 221, 298–319.